algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 ```

 Then, if you've define your WebUI with your server IP, you should be able to see login page on : http://ip_server.

+Use the login of a user defined in your configuration, else you can use the default *admin*/*admin* of the default user created on the first backend start.